tooniez/markprompt/README.md

 ### Setting environment variables

 A sample file containing required environment variables can be found in [example.env](https://github.com/motifland/markprompt/blob/main/example.env).
-In addition to the keys for the above services, you will need keys for [Upstash](https://upstash.com/) (rate limiting and key-value storage), [Plain.com](https://plain.com) (support chat), and [Fathom](https://usefathom.com/) (analytics).
+In addition to the keys for the above services, you will need keys for [Upstash](https://upstash.com/) (rate limiting and key-value storage), and [Fathom](https://usefathom.com/) (analytics).

 ## Using the React and Web components